Skip to main content

 🌙 Why Friendships Need Rituals

-Rituals don’t have to be grand.
-They’re simply repeatable gestures that anchor the relationship.
-A short call, a weekly message, a shared playlist—anything that creates a rhythm of presence.
+Rituals don’t need to be elaborate—they are repeatable gestures that anchor a relationship.
+A short call, a weekly message, or a shared playlist creates a rhythm of presence.

-I once had a friend who lived in another city.
-We made a ritual of sending each other a photo of our morning coffee every Sunday.
-It took only seconds, but that tiny tradition held us together through long months apart.
-It wasn’t about the coffee—it was the reminder that someone was starting their day thinking of you.
+For example, a friend living in another city and I established a Sunday ritual of sending photos of our morning coffee.
+It took only seconds, but this small habit kept us connected through months apart.
+It wasn’t about the coffee—it was a reminder that someone was starting their day thinking of you.

 🌿 Build small traditions inspired by [How a Simple ‘Check-In Call’ Nurtures Relationships].